-Just as your iPhone regularly alerts us to a new system upgrade, so computer networks must update their software to address vulnerabilities, which left unattended could lead to a serious cyber breach.
+Just as an iPhone regularly alerts to a new system upgrade, computer networks must also update their software to address vulnerabilities, which left unattended could lead to a potential cyber incident.

 The importance of patch management was highlighted in a recent webinar featuring Scott Reardon, Director of Global Technical Services at Eze Castle Integration.

 Beyond simply complying with expectations, patch management is an essential line of defense in cybersecurity protection.
 As Microsoft’s President, Brad Smith, once noted, as cyber criminals become more sophisticated, there is simply no way for customers to protect themselves against threats unless they update their systems.

 Otherwise, they are literally fighting the problems of the present with tools of the past.

 “Patch management is really applying new or changing existing code to a software program,” said Reardon.
 “It stems from enhancements to bug fixes and in today's world it's more popularly associated with security fixes.
 It is definitely a lot more complex than when I started out in the IT industry.”

 That said, firms should be mindful that not all patches are beneficial.
 Technology and software providers can release “bad patches”, meaning, patches that can cause system downtime or problems with other applications or your systems.
 This can occasionally happen, even though extensive testing is done in their own environment before a patch is released to the general public.

 “I recall a recent issue where if you had a virtual machine and it was set with a static IP address, a Microsoft patch would basically wipe out the configuration of the virtual network card and you would lose communication to it.
 It is important to understand what patches you are applying, the risks that are associated with those patches that are being deployed, and then testing them in an environment before you deploy them,” advised Reardon.